allegroai/clearml-docs/docs/faq.md

 **Can I change the random seed my experiment uses?**

 Yes!
-By default, ClearML initializes Tasks with a default seed.
-You change that seed by calling the [make_deterministic](https://github.com/allegroai/clearml/blob/2f5b519cd8c4df9d3db397604f5b8097c23ccc40/trains/utilities/seed.py) method.
+By default, ClearML initializes Tasks with an initial seed of `1337` to ensure reproducibility.
+To set a different value for your task, use the [`Task.set_random_seed`](references/sdk/task.md#taskset_random_seed) class method and provide the new seed value, **before initializing the task**.

+You can disable the deterministic behavior entirely by passing `Task.set_random_seed(None)`.

 <a id="access_files"></a>